An Historically Important Mystery Novel

 In his review, Norris describes the book as “a detective novel and a true mystery,” one including a murder that “can only be classified as supernatural.”
 What I didn’t realize was how pivotal that supernatural murder is to the other events in the story.
 It depends on taking advantage of a link between twin girls that goes beyond the psychological, beyond even the psychic.
 As Felix clarifies early in the novel, the twins’ connection is downright physical.
 One of the case’s witnesses reports that “every little ailment that affects the one [sister] is immediately felt also by the other. . . .
 I have often heard of the strong physical sympathies between twins, but never met myself with so marked an instance.”

 In a sense, the mystery explores how this connection might be exploited by an unsavory blackguard.
 Unfortunately — yet far from unprecedented in early mystery fiction — that unsavory blackguard is easy to spot.
 I discuss two tales from the 1840s, both with hard-to-miss villains, on this page.
 When reading this 1862 novel, kindly avoid looking too closely at the Mesmerist with the penetrating eyes.
 You know, the fellow who, in the first quarter of the novel, inspires one of the twin sisters to write in her diary: “I don’t think he would have much compunction in killing any one who offended him, or stood in his way.”

 Now, hypnotism is a scientifically validated phenomenon.
-But one could argue that its depiction here extends fairly far into the supernatural, though perhaps not quite as far as that bond between twins.
+But one could argue that its depiction here extends fairly far into the supernatural.
 That’s an element of this novel that might disappoint some readers hoping for fully formed occult detective fiction.
 Yes, there’s a proto-Svengali villain with sinister motives and esoteric knowledge, but there are no union-certified vampires or werewolves.
 Not even a tattered ghost dragging so much as a paper-clip chain.